 “This can’t happen,” we argue.
 The gut-punch of shock, like a fist, leaves us numb.
 Disbelief and denial quickly follow.
 We study the reports, question the experts, looking for something that supports our greatest wish–that this all just GO AWAY!

 Some decry overreactions or label news as fake.
 Conspiracy theories take the place of common sense.
 Denying reality helps push away or dull the fear, offering emotional protection from the prospect of overwhelming despair.
 Fear vanquishes common sense if you let it.

 Because folks, I don’t know about you, but I’m scared.
 And struggling.
-So then Bravo tries to climb into my lap (all 125+ pounds of him), and I have to laugh.
-I’m incredibly grateful that the COVID-19 virus doesn’t affect cats and dogs, based on these expert tests.
+So then Bravo tries to climb into my lap (all 125+ pounds of him), and Karma-Kat boxes his ears, and I have to laugh.
 And the fear subsides for long enough to take a breath and make sense of the senseless.